 How Does the ICT 2022 Trading Model Work?

-• Identifying Daily Bias: The first step for successfully applying the ICT Mentorship 2022 strategy is accurately determining the daily bias.
-This helps align trades with the dominant market trend.
+The first step for successfully executing the ICT Mentorship 2022 strategy is the correct identification of the daily bias.
+This helps you align your trades with the predominant market trend.

-• Awaiting the Opening of the London Session: After determining the daily bias, wait for the London session to open at 03:00 AM New York Time.
+After determining the bias, you must wait for the London session to open at 03:00 AM (New York time).

 London Session Trading Strategy (Step-by-Step Process)

-1. Identify the Highs and Lows of the Price Range: Before the London session opens at 03:00 AM (New York time), mark the highs and lows of the price range from the midnight New York session opening (12:00 AM) to the London session opening.
+- Identify the Highs and Lows of the Price Range: Before the London session opens at 03:00 AM (New York time), mark the highs and lows of the price range from the midnight New York session opening (12:00 AM) to the London session opening;

-2. Wait for Price Movement: Once the London session begins, wait for the price to move to one of these levels (high or low) and sweep liquidity.
-This movement is called a Liquidity Sweep.
+- Wait for Price Movement: Once the London session begins, wait for the price to move to one of these levels (high or low) and sweep liquidity.
+This movement is called a Liquidity Sweep;

-3. Observe Market Structure Shifts (MSS): After the liquidity is swept, switch to lower timeframes (5, 3, or even 1 minute) and look for a market structure shift.
-This shift should align with the daily bias of the ICT strategy.
+- Observe Market Structure Shifts (MSS): After the liquidity is swept, switch to lower timeframes (5, 3, or even 1 minute) and look for a market structure shift.
+This shift should align with the daily bias of the ICT strategy;

-4. Identify Key Areas (PD Array): Use tools to identify key areas like Fair Value Gaps (FVG), Order Blocks, or Breaker Blocks within premium or discount zones.
+- Identify Key Areas (PD Array): Use tools to identify key areas like Fair Value Gaps (FVG), Order Blocks, or Breaker Blocks within premium or discount zones;

-5. Wait for Price to Retrace to the PD Array Area: Be patient until the price retraces to one of the identified areas.
+- Wait for Price to Retrace to the PD Array Area: Be patient until the price retraces to one of the identified areas;

-6. Execute the Trade: place the stop loss above the London session high for a sell trade and aim for the range low as the take profit; For a buy trade, set the stop loss below the London session low and target the range high for the take profit.
+- Execute the Trade: place the stop loss above the London session high for a sell trade and aim for the range low as the take profit; For a buy trade, set the stop loss below the London session low and target the range high for the take profit;

 In the next chart of the 5-minute Nasdaq Index, the highs and lows of the price range before the London session opening are marked.